philipwindeyer/dotfiles/macos/README.md

 - Ensure you have a connection to the internet established
 - Follow the guided "Welcome" screen
 - Run Software Update and ensure OS is up to date
+- Open a terminal and run `sudo xcodebuild -license`
+  - Agree to the terms

 ### System Settings